 At worst, if you're willing to to read too much into a franchise whith prostate exams as finishing moves, it can be seen as reinforcing the "if you're femine, you're a woman, if you're masculine, you're a dude" thinking common even in so-called progressive circles, where any form of gender non-conformance is nigh-pressured into identifying as trans.

-As for my personal opinion, it's probably better that ArcSys went with a canonical trans charcter over going with the "Trap" tropes oh-so-common in japanese media, but the execution of that decision was clumsy at best.
+As for my personal opinion, it's probably better that ArcSys went with a canonical trans charcter over going with the tropes oh-so-common in japanese media [regarding feminine-presenting males/Otokonoko], but the execution of that decision was clumsy at best.
 "They're kind of confused, but they got the spirit", and all that.

 Galim Apr 21, 2026 12:05AM

-^ Is it a "trap" if everyone who makes the assumption is loudly refuted?
-I suppose diegetically it's still a "trap", but not to the viewer, which is sort of subversive.
+^ Is it a [problem] if everyone who makes the assumption is loudly refuted?
+I suppose diegetically it's still a [problem], but not to the viewer, which is sort of subversive.

 I feel very strongly connected to a certain subset of GNC female characters, but I am careful to compartmentalize what is explicit, what is implicit with an evidence-based case (headcanon), and what could be implicit but only has vibes (what I call heartcanon).
 This really limits my options, and I am at peace with that.
 I know people are starved for trans rep, but watching them latch onto canon and especially headcanon even when the character actually makes for really bad trans rep always confuses me.
 Bridget's a whole order of magnitude less bad in this regard than Yamato from One Piece, but I thought that fact would allow for more nuance.